SvenTiigi/STLocationRequest/README.md

 ## Objective-C

-To present the `STLocationRequestController` in an `Objective-C` project you can go like this.
+An example usage of `STLocationRequestController` in an `Objective-C` project.

 ```objective-c
 #import "ViewController.h"